Using the Brother knitleader: some tips

 The stitch gauge: 1: follow outline but double the number of stitches indicated at all times, or 2: purchase a set of studio half-scale rulers and the accompanying “green ruler”.
 The S side of the ruler is used to measure stitch swatches over 20 stitches.
 The number just inside the right marker corresponds to the number of the correct stitch scale to be selected from the set.
 Each mark indicates one stitch.
 Measurements are based on 10 cm (4 inches).

 Plastic rulers need to be taped into position.
-If there is a handy copier, paper tapes can be constructed and placed/adjusted to suit, after checking on the accuracy of the reproduced scale.
+If there is a handy copier, paper rulers can be printed and placed/adjusted to suit, after checking on the accuracy of the reproduced scale.

 For the row gauge: On the knitleader, the central peg is normally put in the left hand of the 2 holes on the plastic fingers in the front.
 If you put it in the right-hand hole, however, the chart only moves every 2nd row, which balances out the 1/2 scale in length.
 Program as always, setting cm and mm after pressing the clutch, but drop the connecting pin into the right hole of the feed lever.